SUBARACHNOID HEMORRHAGE

 Created 20.11.2019 , last update 07.04.2022

-- in each SAH patient, it is necessary to search for its source by examining the arterial circulation
+- in each SAH patient, it is necessary to search for the source by examining the arterial circulation

-- CT angiography (as part of the initial CT scan) is the primary diagnostic method for aneurysm detection; in case of negative findings, DSA is usually performed
+- CT angiography (as part of the usual initial imaging) is the primary diagnostic modality for aneurysm detection; if negative, DSA is usually performed

 - in isolated perimesencephalic SAH (PMSAH), the cost-effectiveness of subsequent DSA is questionable [Kalra, 2015]